Tile Waste and Project Planning Guide (10%, 15%, 20% Overage)

 Tile batches can vary slightly.
 Ordering everything at once reduces dye-lot mismatch and speeds the job.

-• Buy trims, bullnose, and mosaics in the same batch when possible.
+- Buy trims, bullnose, mosaics, and edge profiles in the same batch when possible.

-• Keep at least one extra box for future repairs.
+- Keep at least one extra box for future repairs if the tile may be hard to match.

 Layout checkpoint (before you buy)